mikeNickaloff/qhtml/README.md

 I**ntroduction to Quick HTML: * The Quick Inline HyperText Markup Language***

-qHTML is a simplified, custom representation of HTML designed for ease of use and intuitive understanding.
-Its structure and syntax are similar to CSS, but it's utilized to define HTML elements and their attributes.
+qHTML is a simplified, custom representation of HTML designed for ease of reading and maintainence.
+Its structure and syntax are similar to CSS, but instead of styles, it defines HTML structure and attributes inline.

+qHTML is a custom component, so there is no boilerplate code or javascript API required.
+You just use a q-html tag and put the qHTML code right inside and like magic, it transforms into regular inline HTML in place.
+Extending qHTML is super easy as well - just define a new custom component and it will become available along with all of its inline properties without having to even interact with qHTML.

-For Demo:  <a href="https://mikeNickaloff.github.io/qhtml/demo.html">demo</a>
+For Demo and code editor:  <a href="https://mikeNickaloff.github.io/qhtml/demo.html">click here!</a>

 **Basic Structure:**